 Getting the news that your older loved one has been diagnosed with Alzheimer’s disease is life-changing.
-Thinking through the many elements and factors associated with disease as well as its impact, both now and in the future, can be overwhelming.
+Thinking through the many elements and factors associated with the disease as well as its impact, both now and in the future during the late stages of Alzheimer’s, can be overwhelming.

-In this three-part series, we’ve examined the early, middle and later stages of dementia, outlining the type of care needed during each stage, what family caregivers can expect, and how Morning Glory Home Care, offering award-winning memory care in Godfrey, Illinois and nearby areas, can help.
+In this three-part series, we’ve examined the early, middle and later stages of dementia, outlining the type of care needed during each stage, what family caregivers can expect, and how Morning Glory Home Care can help.

 Late Stages of Alzheimer’s: Symptoms and Care Needs